thpglobal/thptheme/README.md

-# untheme
+# thptheme

-### Base theme for WordPress development
+### Theme for THP websites starting in 2021

-Untheme is a clean, empty base theme for developers.
-It supports and includes an example for navigation, a widget sidebar, pagination, and a custom post type - all without plugins!
+This is based on untheme, and further stripped down.

 ## Installation